 Protect Yourself & Your business

 At CardFellow, we help small businesses find honest, truly competitive credit card processing companies every day.
-We hear first-hand about the unethical practices that are employed in this industry, and equipment leasing is one such practice that seems very difficult to eradicate.
+We hear first-hand about the unethical practices that are employed in this industry.
+Unfortunately, equipment leasing is one such practice and seems very difficult to eradicate.

 Don’t lease credit card equipment.
 Northern Leasing Systems and any other leasing company is not operating with your best interests in mind.
 They’re operating to take your money.